saptarshibasu/azure-study/README.md

 * Resource Locks when created at the resource group or subscription level, all resources underneath them inherit the lock
 * **RPO** - Recovery Point Objective - How much data can you afford to lose
 * **RTO** - Recovery Time Objective - If an issue occurs and a system goes down, how much time it takes to get things back to normal
+* To restrict access to resources at a granular level use Shared Access Signature (SAS).
+For e.g. to allow a VM access a queue in Service Bus, enable managed identity on the VM and then from the IAM section of the queue, provide appropriate RBAC roles to the VM.
+However, if the requirement is to ensure the VM can only publish to queue, but cannot consume from queue, use SAS instead

 ## Resource Groups